olliephillips/iotUI.js/README.md

 ## Contributions

 Contributions are welcome.
 If you can build SVG controls, or can improve what's here, please do contribute.
 Please fork and create a new development branch.
 Please take the thermometer component as representative of the style I am aiming for.
 Maybe there should be more flexibilty with say colors, but the main thing is that the components should look like a set.
 When all used on the same page none, should look out of place.

+## Credits

+`f1-wheel.svg` is based on an image by [Pitlane02](https://commons.wikimedia.org/wiki/User:Pitlane02) which can be found in original form [here](https://commons.wikimedia.org/wiki/File:Formula_one_steering_wheel_back.svg).
+The remixed version of this image, which is also licensed under [creative commons](https://en.wikipedia.org/wiki/Creative_Commons) can be found [here](https://rawgit.com/olliephillips/iotUI.js/master/svg_files/f1-wheel.svg).